-Lesson 3: What is the difference between a religious and a non-religious worldview?
+Lesson 3: What is the difference between a religion and a non-religious worldview?

-- In this lesson teachers should explore how religions and religious worldviews differ from non-religious worldviews. - This could be done through the comparative exploration of a religious and non-religious worldview (e.g., Christianity or Judaism and Humanism). - Pupils should return to the definitions of religion and worldview explored in lesson 1 to help them identify similarities and differences between religious and non-religious worldviews. - There would also be scope to return to the 'ways of knowing' here, particularly theology, to explore the ways in which religious worldviews are often supported by sources of authority (e.g., sacred texts).

-Exploration could also be scaffolded towards questioning the extent to which we can pick and choose what we believe?
-I.e., can I be a Roman Catholic if I do not agree with all the teachings of the Roman Catholic Church?
+- In this lesson teachers should explore how religions and religious worldviews differ from non-religious worldviews. - This could be done through the comparative exploration of a religion and a non-religious worldview (e.g. Christianity or Judaism and Humanism). - Pupils should return to the definitions of religion and worldview explored in lesson 1 to help them identify similarities and differences between religions and non-religious worldviews. - There would also be scope to return to the 'ways of knowing' here, particularly theology, to explore the ways in which religious beliefs are often supported by sources of authority (e.g. sacred texts). - Exploration could also be scaffolded towards questioning the extent to which we can pick and choose what we believe?
+I.e. Can I be a Roman Catholic if I do not agree with all the teachings of the Roman Catholic Church?